nataliemcmann/redux-feedback-loop/README.md

 ![support](screenshots/support.png)

 After support, the user is given the option to elaborate on their experience with a comment.
+Unlike the previous questions, users are not required to provide a response so they can click next while the input field is blank.

 ![comments](screenshots/comments.png)

-When they hit next, they will be taken to a review page where they can review their feedback as a whole.
-If they want to go back to page to change their feedback, they can click the pencil icon.
-Once they return back to the review page, they can hit submit.
+Then, they will be taken to a review page where they can review their feedback as a whole.
+If they want to change their feedback, they can click the pencil icon, which will take them back to the appropriate page.
+Once they make it back to the review page, they can hit submit.

 ![review](screenshots/review.png)

  If the data is successfully posted to the database, the user will be taken to the success page.

 ![success](screenshots/success.png)